Readless

 I only care about time saved after discoveryA digest may beat either readerReadless

-8. A 7-day AI workflow test before you choose
+8. How do you run a 7-day AI workflow test before you choose?

-Do not pick a winner based on marketing language alone.
-Run a one-week test using the same sources in both products.
+Run a 7-day AI workflow test using the same RSS sources in both products.
 Measure setup time, how quickly you can identify the 5 most important items, and whether the AI layer actually reduces decision fatigue.
+A practical switching threshold: aim for at least a 20% drop in daily triage time.
+Below that bar, the cost of switching probably exceeds the benefit.

 DayActionWhat to Measure